MagicShoebox/vt-cs4664-tiny-towns-scorer/README.md

 # TODO
-- [ ] Switch out homography for a better solution in transforming the predicted game state
+- [ ] Switch out ORB for a better solution to compute homography
 - [ ] Calculate the score through code

 # References